steliomo/frameworks-core/README.md

 # frameworks-core
-This is a king of core-configurations
+This is a kind of core-configurations